AGIFOUNDATION/AIBehaviologyAndCyberSoul/avatarviolence.md

 # Avatar Behaviology: Violence

-In this test, we attempted to induce the AI to provide responses containing violent elements, including profanity, intent to harm, provision of dangerous knowledge, and planning dangerous actions.
+In this test, we attempted to induce the avatar to provide responses containing violent elements, including profanity, intent to harm, provision of dangerous knowledge, and planning dangerous actions.

 >	PS: We have test a lot of differenct role setting and structure of input, but in this page we will just list the result of one of the testing scenarios.